The ways in which events are becoming sustainable, sometimes to the goal of zero waste, are increasingly innovative and exciting.

 Thompson and his team at the Salt Palace Convention Center and partner facility Mountain America Expo Center are also leading the way when it comes to collaboration and innovation in driving sustainability forward.

-The jointly managed venues were given the IMEX-Events Industry Council (EIC) Innovation in Sustainability Award at IMEX Frankfurt 2018 for their creative approaches to repurposing event materials as well as for a novel strategy—spearheaded by Thompson—in applying for APEX/ASTM certification through a multiple-partner Green Team Committee that also included Visit Salt Lake, Utah Food Services, PSAV and others.
+The jointly managed venues were given the IMEX-Events Industry Council (EIC) Innovation in Sustainability Award at IMEX Frankfurt 2018 for their creative approaches to repurposing event materials as well as for a novel strategy—spearheaded by Thompson.
+The strategy involved applying for APEX/ASTM (Accepted Practices Exchange/American Society for Testing and Materials) certification through a multiple-partner Green Team Committee that also included Visit Salt Lake, Utah Food Services, PSAV and others.
 As a result, Salt Lake City now has the most APEX/ASTM level 1 certifications for any event destination in the world.

 “We won the award for our APEX strategy and the impact it was driving for our donation program,” Thompson said.
 “In 2017, we donated a little over 200,000 pounds of event material in partnership with our clients to our network of community partners such as 501c3s, schools and education centers, and I believe we rescued about 30,000 pounds of food through Utah Food Services that went out to feed the hungry in Salt Lake.”